How to unlock your smartphone camera’s best hidden features

 Press and hold to lock exposure and focus on the iPhone.
 Jeff Carlson

 On the iPhone, tap anywhere in the preview to set the focus and meter the exposure level based on that point.
 Even better (and this is a feature I find that many people don’t know about), touch and hold a spot to lock the focus and exposure (an “AE/AF LOCK” badge appears).
-You can then move the phone to adjust the composition and not risk the app automatically resetting them.
+You can then the phone to adjust the and not risk the app automatically resetting them.

 A water scene with the exposure decreased.